Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

-Polymorphous light eruption is a rash that occurs as a result of sensitivity to sunlight (photosensitivity).
+Polymorphous light eruption is a rash that occurs due to sensitivity to sunlight (photosensitivity).
 Within hours of sun exposure — usually in the spring or early summer — you might notice an itchy, red rash in sun-exposed areas.
 The spots occur most often on the upper chest, neck and the back of the arms.

-The rash usually resolves on its own within a few days, although the condition can recur.
+The rash usually resolves on its own within a few days, although the condition can occur again.
 In the meantime, limit sun exposure and wear sun-protective clothing and sunscreen.
 An over-the-counter anti-itch cream, such as hydrocortisone cream, might help ease discomfort.
-Consult your doctor if the reaction is severe or painful.
+Talk to your doctor if the reaction is severe or painful.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.